 It’s easy to confuse homographs with homophones and homonyms, but if you think about each word, they make more sense.

 - Homograph - “Graph” has to do with writing or drawing.
 When you think about a graph, you envision a picture.
 If you read graphic novels, you know they have pictures.
 Someone drew them.
 So “homograph” means “same picture” or “same writing.”
 Homographs are written (spelled) the same.
+(To make matters more confusing, homographs that are spelled the same but sound different are also called heteronyms.)

 - Homophone - “Phone” has to do with sound.
 When you talk on the telephone, you hear the other person’s voice.
 When people in the 1800s used a gramophone, they were listening to music.
 And phonology is the study of a language’s sounds.
 So “homophone” means “same sound.”
 Homophones are pronounced the same.